 Crash – Perfect for party-goers, Crash Hotel is in a fab location in Downtown Edmonton and it’s a seriously fun place to stay.
 A rowdy hotel with hostel vibes, a packed-out bar, and thumping music, this is not a place to come for an early night.
 But its vintage-chic cool décor and fun vibes are sure to win over those looking for a stay with a social life.
 Nice touches include a drinks token for the bar on arrival and “hangover-curing” pills in the rooms.

 Dinner at Baijiu.
 Image credit: Wanderlust Chloe.

 Metterra Hotel – Over in Old Strathcona, Mettera is an ideal option for those who want a quieter stay.
 It’s still right next door to some of the best bars and restaurants in the area if you fancy a night out, but the rooms are quiet and super comfortable.
-It’s a little less stylish, but luxurious and really welcoming.
+It’s a little less funky, but luxurious and really welcoming.
 Nice touches include free wine served for guests for an hour every evening, and the huge terraces in the executive level (?) rooms.
-Check prices here.

 Need to Know

 WestJet flies direct from London Gatwick to Edmonton several times a week, while Icelandair offers flights via Reykjavik.